Turbo: Effective Caching in Differentially-Private Databases: Evaluation

 \heading{(2) \Partitionedstaticdb:} We partition the datasets by time (one partition per week) and configure \sysname with the tree-structured \pmwbypass and \exactcache.
 This lets us evaluate the tree-structured cache.

 \heading{(3) \Partitionedstreamingdb:} We configure \sysname with the tree-structured \pmwbypass, \exactcache, and histogram warm-up, letting us evaluate warm-up.

 As highlighting, our results show that \pmwbypass unleashes the power of \pmw, enhancing privacy budget consumption for linear queries well beyond the conventional approach of using an exact-match cache (goal {\bf (G5)}).
-Moreover, \sysname as a whole seamlessly applies to multiple settings, with its novel \pmwbypasstree structure scoring significant benefit in the case of timeseries and other workloads where range queries pervade, hence the database can be partitioned to leverage parallel composition (goal {\bf (G6)}).
+Moreover, \sysname as a whole seamlessly applies to multiple settings, with its novel \pmwbypasstree structure scoring significant benefit for timeseries workloads where database can be partitioned to leverage parallel composition (goal {\bf (G6)}).
 Configuration of our objects and mechanisms is straightforward (goal {\bf (G7)}), and we tune them based on \empiricalconvergence rather than theoretical convergence, boosting their practical effectiveness (goal {\bf (G4)}).
-Furthermore, while our primary focus is on privacy budget performance, we also provide a basic runtime and memory evaluation.
-Although \pmwbypass and \sysname perform reasonably for our datasets, further research is necessary to prepare them for larger-domain data.
+Finally, we provide a basic runtime and memory evaluation, which shows that while \sysname performs reasonably for our datasets, further research is needed for larger-domain data.